Skip to main content

 Continuation of subject: The course will prepare students well for all the Cambridge courses on offer at Form 7.

 Prerequisites: The NCEA Level 3 Maths course is differentiated.
-Students will be placed in the appropriate class, based on performances in the Form 6 Level 2 Mathematics courses.
+Students will be placed in the appropriate class, based on performances in NCEA Level 2 courses.
 It is possible to combine Form 7 Level 3 Mathematics and Form 7 Statistics courses.

 Course description/aims: All classes will provide students with a solid grounding in mathematical skills, concepts and understanding in the Mathematical Processes, Number, Measurement, Geometry, Algebra and Statistics curriculum strands.